OolonColoophid/octavo/README.md

 ~~~

-This will insert the text contents of the file *ianHockingContact.markdown*.
-The path to *include* files is contained in .octavoConfig.sh
+This will insert the text contents of the file ianHockingContact.markdown.
+The path to include files is contained in .octavoConfig.sh

 ### PopOut